 The 2019 financial year starts on 1 July 2018 and ends on 30 June 2019.
 The financial year for tax purposes for individuals starts on 1st July and ends on 30 June of the following year.

-The above tables do not include Medicare Levy or the effect of any Low Income Tax Offset (“LITO”).
+The above tables do not include Medicare Levy or the effect of any Low Income Tax Offset (“LITO”) or the proposed new Low and Middles Income Tax Offset (see below).
 Medicare Levy is applied on a progressive basis if eligible private health insurance cover is not maintained.
 There are low income and other full or partial Medicare exemptions available.
 A Medicare Levy Surcharge may also be applicable.

-Here’s a list (not exhaustive) of some significant tax changes which may affect your tax considerations for the year ending 30 June 2019:
+Here’s some of the more significant tax changes which may affect your tax considerations for the year ending 30 June 2019:

 Basic Medicare Levy

 First home supersaver scheme: A 2017 budget measure introduced a scheme to encourage first home savings through superannuation contributions.
 Salary sacrifice for first home-owner savers super contributions made from 1 July 2017 can be withdrawn from 1 July 2018 for a first home deposit.
 See further: First Home Super Saver Scheme.

 Home downsizing super contributions for 65 year olds: Downsizing contribution scheme for those aged 65 years and over introduced as part of the First home supersaver scheme legislation applies to home sale contracts exchanged from 1 July 2018.
 See Downsizing Home Super Contributions

 In 2017, the small business instant asset write-off (up to $20,000) was extended for a further year to 30 June 2018 and has since been further extended for a further 12 months until 30 June 2019 for businesses with aggregated annual turnover less than $10 million.
 (Budget 2018)